Next Gen Technology Project

-Enhancing campus classrooms with state-of-the-art audio, visual and lecture capture technology to enhance the collaboration and communication with students and instructors/speakers—both onsite and remote locations.
+Enhancing campus classrooms with state-of-the-art audio, visual and lecture capture technology to enhance collaboration and communication with students and instructors/speakers—both onsite and remote locations.
 Recorded sessions will be available for review shortly after the end of class.

 A campus-wide Voice Over IP (VOIP) phone system will enable sophisticated communication methods for all employees, including video phones for all campus employees.
 Calls can be sent automatically to user devices like a laptop, tablet computer and/or smart phone.
 For more details, view Cisco Unified Communications Access Methods.

 Centralized content management software will integrate the content (text, image and video programming) flowing to digital LCD monitors across campus.
-Touch screen enable applications will provide an interactive experience for way-finding and information retrieval.
-The initial signage will be installed in the high-traffic locations in the King Library, Student Union and Spartan Stadium.
+Touch screen enabled applications will provide an interactive experience for way-finding and information retrieval.
+The initial signage will be installed in high-traffic locations in the King Library, Student Union and Spartan Stadium.

 Increased coverage and density of our campus wireless network within campus buildings, the core campus outside areas and Spartan Stadium.
-Once completed, use of the wireless network should be ubiquitous across all of campus, allowing connections to continue building to building and in all outdoor areas.
+Once completed, use of the wireless network should be ubiquitous across all of campus, allowing connections to continue from building to building and in all outdoor areas.

 Changes to the campus network technology will allow for end-to-end centralized management of all networking resources.
-Once installed, these network improvements will allow for easier network management, reducing effort and time to make user requested changes, improved network security and increased agility in effecting change to meet campus requirements.
+Once installed, these network improvements will allow for easier network management; reducing effort and time to make user requested changes, improved network security and increased agility in effecting change to meet campus requirements.